Skip to main content

 • The contact information of both the supervisor and the co-supervisor

-• An executive summary of the project (max 100 words) to be used to advertise your project on our web page (if selected).
+• An executive summary of the project (max 100 words) to be used to advertise it on our web page (if selected)

 • An approximate schedule (expectations of project development per week)